I’m on a mission to show the world just how versatile and wonderful the beverage of tea truly is.

 Where did the name The Cup of Life come from?

 Believe it or not, it didn’t come from the Ricky Martin song.
-When I was younger I used to talk about always wanted to open up a tea shop and bakery.
+When I was younger I used to talk about always wanting to open up a tea shop and bakery.
 If you ever watched the show What I Liked About You, the bakery in the newer episodes is what I always imagined what mine would look like.
 My love for tea was still growing then but I knew I wanted tea to be a huge part of it and I wanted to name it The Cup of Life, because that’s exactly what I believe tea to be.
 Fast forward a few years, I was looking at starting a new blog, strictly tea related, and I thought I would name it what I wanted to name my future tea shop and here we are.

 Do you still want to own a tea shop one day?

-No, I don’t.
 I’ve given it a lot of thought, and I don’t want my tea profession to go into that direction.
 I like working with other tea companies.
 I like writing about tea and I really, really love sharing tea moments with others.
-Sometimes I do still think that maybe when I’m a lot older a fun tea shop and bakery would be nice before I retire but that is many, many years in the future.
+Sometimes I do still think that maybe when I’m older a fun tea shop and bakery would be nice.
+So, I’m keeping my options open!

 What is your favourite tea?